Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Related Work and Further Background

 The first statistical depth function has been proposed by \citet{tukey1975}.
 Given a probability distribution $P$ on $\R^m$, the seminal halfspace depth function $HD$ maps every point $x\in\R^m$ to the smallest probability of a closed halfspace containing $x$, that is

-where $S^{m-1}=\{u\in\R^m: \|u\|=1\}$ denotes the unit sphere in $\R^m$.
+where $S^{m-1}=\{u\in\R^m: u^Tu=1\}$ denotes the unit sphere in $\R^m$.
 The intuition behind this definition is simplest to understand in case of an absolutely continuous distribution $P$: in this case $HD(x;P)\leq 1/2$, $x\in \R^m$, and in order for a point $x$ to be considered central with respect to $P$ it should hold that any hyperplane passing through $x$ splits $\R^m$ into two halfspaces of almost equal probability $1/2$.
 Hence, points $x$ are considered more central the higher their halfspace depth value $HD(x;P)$ is, and any point maximizing $HD({}\cdot{};P)$ is called a Tukey median.
-Figure \ref{pic_example_HD} shows an example of the halfspace depth function for an absolutely continuous distribution in $\R^2$.
-Note that the resemblance between the density function of the distribution and the depth function is only due to the unimodality of the distribution---as a measure of centrality depth functions are intended to be unimodal.
+Figure \ref{pic_example_HD} shows examples of the halfspace depth function for two absolutely continuous distributions on $\R^2$.
+Note that a depth function can resemble the density function of the underlying distribution only in case of a unimodal distribution---as a measure of global centrality depth functions are intended to be unimodal.
 We will take this up again in Section \ref{exp_art_out} and Section \ref{section_discussion}.

-It is straightforward to see that for a univariate and continuous distribution any ordinary median is also a Tukey median.
+For a univariate and continuous distribution any ordinary median is also a Tukey median.
 In addition, the halfspace depth function $HD$ satisfies a number of desirable properties: \begin{enumerate} \item Affine invariance: $HD$ considered as a function in both $x$ and $P$ is invariant under affine transformations. \item Maximality at the center: for a (halfspace) symmetric distribution the center of symmetry is a Tukey median. \item Monotonicity with respect to the deepest point: if there is a unique Tukey median $\mu$, $HD(x;P)$ decreases as $x$ moves away along a ray from $\mu$. \item Vanishing at infinity: $HD(x;P)\rightarrow 0$ as $\|x\|\rightarrow\infty$. \end{enumerate}